 Typically, NPS survey answers break out into three categories to help you make this calculation:

 Whereas NPS helps CS teams understand how happy their accounts are with their long-term experiences, CSAT has a more short-term focus.
 It uses a five-point scale ranging from very unsatisfied to unsatisfied, neutral, satisfied, and very satisfied.

-You calculate your overall CSAT by dividing the number of “satisfied” and “very satisfied” responses by total number of responses.
+To calculate your overall CSAT, start by dividing the number of “satisfied” and “very satisfied” responses by total number of responses.